 8. Montezuma Well & Montezuma Castle.
 It’s not a castle and Montezuma was never here!
 This five-level, 20 room cliff dwelling “Montezuma Castle” nestled into a limestone recess high above Beaver Creek served as a “high-rise apartment building” for ancient Sinagua Indians over 600 years ago.

 10. El Portal Sedona Hotel.
 Stay at this beautiful, boutique hotel located in the heart of Sedona.
 This is where your trip to Sedona begins and ends…These Sedona AZ accommodations have received AAA’s Four Diamond Award Rating.
 We offer our guests personalized concierge services for the Sedona area.
 We assist guests in planning day trips, jeep tours, hikes, make tee times, and dinner reservations.
 We will arrange helicopter rides, hot air balloon excursions, day trips on the Colorado River and more.
 If you need a spa treatment or in room massage we will look after it.
 We want you to get the most out of your trip to Sedona, and will help our guests in any way we can.
-As a pet friendly hotel, we have no fees for pets and offer free pet sitting services.
-We have a special arrangement with Los Abrigados next door so our guests can enjoy access to a full gym and two swimming pools – perfect for families!
+As a pet friendly hotel, there is no charge for pets (up to room limit).
+Our guests can enjoy access to a full gym and two swimming pools right next door at Los Abrigados – perfect for families – and no resort fees!

 Less than 0.5 miles

 • Tlaquepaque Arts and Crafts Village – 300 yards

 • Uptown Sedona – 1000 yards